 Decompress the AntConc.tar.gz file into a folder of your choice.
-In the AntConc folder, double click the AntConc.exe file to launch the program.
+In the AntConc folder, double click the AntConc.sh file to launch the software.
+On the command line, type ./AntConc.sh to launch the software.

 Overview of Tools